AmenyaEngr/Visit-Tracker/README.md

     }
 ```

-- Ensure the compile sdk is set to 34:
+- Ensure the compile SDK is set to 34:

 ```shell script
     android {